Choice is not always a good thing

 Sometimes life gives us too many choices.
 When there are options, we need to be open to the possibility that we don’t need options, we just need the one thing.

-Sometimes we limit ourselves, such as unhelpful beliefs and we need more choices, but sometimes it is good to set limits on ourselves, such as standards and values, so that the choices are not overwhelming.
+But sometimes it is good to set limits on ourselves, such as standards and values, so that the choices are not overwhelming.

 What do you think?